-Note on Photos
+Note on Photos/Video Footage and other media

 All sites are visited by the planning officer as part of their assessment.
-Officers will take photographs of the site for the purpose of explaining features of the site and providing context for members consideration of the proposal.
-These photos are taken at random times and during normal working hours in accordance with the Council's lone working requirements.
-Photographs are helpful, but have accepted limitations that may include showing appropriate scale, understanding levels and showing any traffic circumstance of the local area.
+Officers will take photographs/video of the site for the purpose of explaining features of the site and providing context for members consideration of the proposal.
+These images are taken at random times and during normal working hours in accordance with the Council's lone working requirements.
+Photographs/Video are helpful, but it is accepted that they have limitations that may include showing appropriate scale, understanding levels and are on a snapshot in time of the local circumstances.